krnak/ztrezor/doc/zcash_overview.md

 r = 0x40000000000000000000000000000000224698fc0994a8dd8c46eb2100000001
 ```

-`q` is the size of the base field of Pallas and scalar field of Vesta. `r` is the size of the base field of Vesta and scalar field of Pallas.
+Integer `q` is the size of the base field of Pallas and scalar field of Vesta.
+Integer `r` is the size of the base field of Vesta and scalar field of Pallas.

 These two curves were designed by Zcash cryptographers.
 They are documented on [github](https://github.com/zcash/pasta).
 All Orchard's cryptography runs over the Pallas curve.
 Vesta is used only during a proof computation.